DHMorse/oeTesting/README.md

 ### 1. **Send a Message**
 - **Objective**: Verify user stats in the database.
 - **Steps**:
-  1. Perform the test with admin permissions.
-  2. Perform the test with member permissions.
-  3. Send a message.
+  1. Send a message.
-  4. Check the database for updated user stats.
+  2. Check the database for updated user stats.

 ### 2. **Stats Command**
 - **Objective**: Confirm the stats message is accurate.
 - **Steps**:
-  1. Perform the test with admin permissions.
-  2. Perform the test with member permissions.
-  3. Execute the stats command.
+  1. Execute the stats command.
-  4. Verify the returned message contains correct stats.
+  2. Verify the returned message contains correct stats.
-  5. Confirm the stats differ between member and admin.
+  3. Confirm the stats differ between member and admin.

 ### 3. **Make Login Rewards**
 - **Objective**: Test login rewards functionality.
 - **Steps**:
-  1. Perform the test with admin permissions.
-  2. Perform the test with member permissions.
-  3. Attempt to use the command with member permissions (should fail).
+  1. Attempt to use the command (should fail with member permissions).
-  4. Use the command with admin permissions (should succeed).
+  2. Use the command (should succeed with admin permissions).
-  5. Verify the success message is returned.
+  3. Verify the success message is returned.

 ### 4. **Login**
 - **Objective**: Test login functionality and its effect on user stats.
 - **Steps**:
-  1. Perform the test with admin permissions.
-  2. Perform the test with member permissions.
-  3. Execute the login command.
+  1. Execute the login command.
-  4. Confirm success messages.
+  2. Confirm success messages.
-  5. Check the database for updated user stats.
+  3. Check the database for updated user stats.

 ### 5. **Leaderboard**
 - **Objective**: Verify the leaderboard display.
 - **Steps**:
-  1. Perform the test with admin permissions.
-  2. Perform the test with member permissions.
-  3. Execute the leaderboard command.
+  1. Execute the leaderboard command.
-  4. Check the returned message is an embed with specific fields when converted to a dictionary.
+  2. Check the returned message is an embed with specific fields when converted to a dictionary.
-  5. **Warning**: The correctness of leaderboard content cannot be fully verified beyond its existence.
+  3. **Warning**: The correctness of leaderboard content cannot be fully verified beyond its existence.

 ### 6. **LevelToXp**
 - **Objective**: Validate XP level calculation.
 - **Steps**:
-  1. Perform the test with admin permissions.
-  2. Perform the test with member permissions.
-  3. Use the command with member permissions (should fail).
+  1. Use the command (should fail with member permissions).
-  4. Use the command with admin permissions (should succeed).
+  2. Use the command (should succeed with admin permissions).
-  5. Confirm the returned message is correct.
+  3. Confirm the returned message is correct.

 ### 7. **GenerateCard**
 - **Objective**: Test card generation.
 - **Steps**:
-  1. Perform the test with admin permissions.
-  2. Perform the test with member permissions.
-  3. Attempt the command with member permissions (should fail).
+  1. Attempt the command (should fail with member permissions).
-  4. Use the command with admin permissions (should succeed).
+  2. Use the command (should succeed with admin permissions).
-  5. Verify the returned message contains an image.
+  3. Verify the returned message contains an image.

 ### 8. **ViewCard**
 - **Objective**: Test viewing user cards.
 - **Steps**:
-  1. Perform the test with admin permissions.
-  2. Perform the test with member permissions.
-  3. Attempt the command with member permissions (should fail).
+  1. Attempt the command (should fail with member permissions).
-  4. Use the command with admin permissions (should succeed).
+  2. Use the command (should succeed with admin permissions).
-  5. Verify the returned message contains an image.
+  3. Verify the returned message contains an image.

 ### 9. **CopyCard**
 - **Objective**: Test copying stats to another user.
 - **Steps**:
-  1. Perform the test with admin permissions.
-  2. Perform the test with member permissions.
-  3. Attempt the command with member permissions (should fail).
+  1. Attempt the command (should fail with member permissions).
-  4. Use the command with admin permissions (should succeed).
+  2. Use the command (should succeed with admin permissions).
-  5. Confirm the target user has the correct stats.
+  3. Confirm the target user has the correct stats.

 ### 10. **Reset**
 - **Objective**: Test resetting user stats.